Marketplace Strategies to Help Retailers Quickly Grow Their Online Business in a Digital-First Economy

 With opportunities to offer next-day delivery with Amazon or pivot to sell valuable PPE through a marketplace platform, retailers who adapt to new strategies will ultimately benefit compared to those not yet prepared to handle today’s customer needs.

-Our approach to rapid eCommerce success and growth begins with accelerating time-to-market.
+Our approach to rapid commerce success and growth begins with accelerating time-to-market.
 We can help retailers launch scalable online stores in weeks rather than months using platforms like Elastic Path and Shopify Plus.

-With a solid eCommerce foundation in place, we can work closely with businesses to develop roadmaps to increase conversion and revenue growth through differentiated experiences and long-term flexibility.
+With a solid commerce foundation in place, we can work closely with businesses to develop roadmaps to increase conversion and revenue growth through differentiated experiences and long-term flexibility.

 Over the past few months, we’ve identified online marketplace strategies to be one of the most lucrative growth opportunities for retailers, manufacturers, and distributors.
 For years Amazon has dominated that market, and when most people mention online marketplaces, Amazon is one of the first things that might come to mind.
 However, there are many other strategic ways that retailers can leverage marketplaces to grow online—the few that stand out to us are: growth across multiple marketplaces, product offering expansion, and global growth.